Identifying the Antichrist: Seven Myths Not To Fall For

 Revelation 8:13 (HCSB) — I looked again and heard an eagle flying high overhead, crying out in a loud voice, “Woe!
 Woe!
 Woe to those who live on the earth, because of the remaining trumpet blasts that the three angels are about to sound!”

-Myth #5: The Antichrist Will Be A Jew
+Myth #5: The Antichrist Must Be a Jew

 Zechariah 14:14 (ESV) — Even Judah will fight at Jerusalem.
 And the wealth of all the surrounding nations shall be collected, gold, silver, and garments in great abundance.

-The Bible does not say Antichrist will be Jewish nor does he have to be a Jewish to accomplish anything he will is prophesied to do.
+The Bible does not say Antichrist will be a Jew nor does he have to be a a Jew to accomplish anything he will is prophesied to do.

 If the Antichrist is not of the Jews, maybe then he is Arab?

-This is a more recent theory that I first heard of just a few years ago.
+This is a more recent theory that has become the popular fad.
 As a Christian you may not have encountered it unless you rub elbows with Messianic Jewish/Hebraic believers.
 I became aware of it through a Messianic teacher on a radio interview.
 He claimed to have thousands of hours of study of Middle East history from which he concluded that the Bible teaches that the Antichrist will come from Syria.
 He taught that the Antichrist is alive today in the personage of Syria's President Bashar al-Assad.

 The troubling thing is that even after hearing two separate radio show interviews by him, never did he address how Bashar fulfills the identification requirements of Revelation 13, the most important passage on the Antichrist in the Bible.
 He instead focused on other prophetic chapters from Isaiah (10, 14, 30, 31) and Daniel (11).
 While interesting and provocative, his theory almost exists only in a vacuum from Revelation.
 Not surprisingly, Bashar al Assad does not add up to 666.
 Very few names do.